The stalk is on.

 Modern wildlife management strikes an important balance with conservation; hunters pay for the opportunity to hunt through distributed licenses, draws and raffles ensuring only the excess game is harvested each year.
 This modern-day system balancing hunting and conservation provides access to wildlife in an era of ever-shrinking availability of habitat to the average hunter.

-Human acting AI Robots like seen in the movie iRobot, aren’t expected in the market in our lifetimes but early versions of their predecessors are already here.
+Human acting AI Robots like seen in the movie iRobot, isn’t expected in the market in our lifetimes but early versions of their predecessors are already here.
 Again, it’s not about one technology over another but the ability to meaningfully consume desperate data sources making the output understandable and actionable.
 Let’s come together as hunters, conservationists, anglers and all that love the great outdoors to protect the ethical balance of our sport before emerging technologies silently creeps in for the kill.

 Drones are just the beginning.